MickMacLean/mickmaclean.github.io/astro_1.md

 The invesigation of this particular topic was explored with my research partner [Savio Oliveira](https://www.linkedin.com/in/savio-oliveira-astro/); I will only be presenting code and writing samples that are my own.

-I also maintained a research blog throughout this project where I documented my progress which you can find [here](https://mickmaclean.art.blog/).
+I also maintained a research blog throughout this project where I documented my progress which you can find [here](https://mickmaclean.art.blog/) for more insight into my process.

 **Tools:** Jupyter/Python (pandas, numpy, matplotlib, photutils, astropy, scipy), Excel, Astrometry, SAOImageDS9